Stay updated on our activities

 - How the European Commission system ensures transparency and quality of the IA work (stakeholder consultation, Regulatory Scrutiny Board);

-- Why IA has become a key tool for the development of EU policy and how it is applied in practice
+- Why IA has become a key tool for the development of EU policy and how it is applied in practice;

-- The enablers and barriers for setting up an IA system: how an effective IA system can be developed in national administrations; best practices to learn from; pitfalls to avoid.
+- The enablers and barriers for setting up an IA system: how an effective IA system can be developed in national administrations; best practices to learn from; pitfalls to avoid;

 - Evaluate the pros and cons of different IA methodologies and tools, and select the ones most relevant to your case.

-- Build a methodological checklist to help the development of an IA from concept till submission
+- Build a methodological checklist to help the development of an IA from concept till submission to decision makers.

 - Commission and manage meaningful IAs and ensure the proper dissemination of results.